 One look at the vehicles around you delivers the message that crossover SUVs are more popular than ever.
 There is good reason, too.
 Their taller stance makes getting in and out easier and delivers a better feeling of control from the driver’s seat.
 A big liftgate and commodious cargo area made possible by folding rear seats give crossovers useful versatility.
 The major drawback for most buyers is price.
 New compact and midsize crossover SUVs are typically more expensive than their sedan cousins.
-Enter the used-SUV market, though, a you’ll find the same positives but with lower prices.
-Amazingly, some of the vehicles on this list might actually enable you to qualify for the new-vehicle warranty coverage, too.
+Enter the used-SUV market, though, and you’ll find the same positives but with much lower prices.

-As with all our Driving Today used-vehicle lists, we put special emphasis on reliability, dependability and build quality.
-We drew on our vast experience with evaluating, reviewing, diagnosing and repairing these vehicles as a big part of our research process, and we also consulted respected third-party sources of repair history and consumer opinion.
-Only one of the vehicles we recommend on this list is more than four model years old, and that should bode well for low maintenance and repair costs.
+As with all our Driving Today used-vehicle lists, we put special emphasis on reliability, dependability, and build quality.
+We drew on our vast experience with evaluating, reviewing, diagnosing, and repairing these vehicles as a big part of our research process, and we also consulted respected third-party sources of repair history and consumer opinion.
+Buying a vehicle that is now seven years old might seem a bit iffy, but these are all highly reliable models, and that bodes well for low maintenance and repair costs.

-For your convenience we present the ten best used suvs under $15,000 in order from number one to number 10.
+For your convenience, we present the 109 best used suvs under $15,000 in order from number one to number 10.
 Each is worthy of your consideration.

 2014 Honda CR-V